5 Days Hong Kong Itinerary For First-Time Visitors

 A “Ding Ding,” or tram, is a must-ride while on Hong Kong Island.
 The name comes from the sound the double-decker tram makes echoing through the city.

 This 1920s-style tram is the most classic and cheapest way to explore Hong Kong Island.
-The tram has a flat-rate fare of :
+The tram has a flat-rate fare (as of 2026) as below :

 Day 5: Free & Easy Day (DIY Your Own Adventure)

-I’ll leave you to imagine your last day, as I am sure there are things you’ll want to see before you leave.
+I’ll leave you to imagine your last day, as I am sure you will have things that you’d want to see before you leave Hong Kong.

 Dark Side of Hong Kong